Apoorva14396/ES6-Documentation/README.md

 console.log(y);`9`</br>

 <h2>3.Hoisting with let and const</h2> </br>
-Hoisting means initializing the varibale before declaring the type.Works with var but doesn't work with let and const.</br>
+-Hoisting means initializing the varibale before declaring the type.Works with var but doesn't work with let and const.</br>

 age=27;</br>
 console.log(age);</br></br>